Periodically refreshed quantum thermal machines: Summary and outlook

 \section{Summary and outlook}

 In this paper, we have considered the thermodynamics of the PReB process where a system is coupled to multiple thermal baths which, from the perspective of the system, are refreshed to their original thermal states at intervals of time $\tau$ \cite{PReB}.
 To do so, we have discussed how such a process may be realized physically.
-We have found that the PReB process can be realized with a finite number of copies of each bath, relying on their self-rethermalization when disconnected from the system.
-With increase in $\tau$, the PReB process converges, both dynamically and thermodynamically, to the continuous-time autonomous process, where the baths are kept connected without any refreshing \cite{PReB}.
+We show that the PReB process can be realized with a finite number of copies of each bath, relying on their self-rethermalization when disconnected from the system.
+For increasing $\tau$, the PReB process converges, both dynamically and thermodynamically, to the continuous-time autonomous process, where the baths are kept connected without any refreshing \cite{PReB}.
 We have found that, if the bath spectral functions approach a Dirac-delta function, the PReB process can reduce to a standard collisional model based on repeated interactions with single-site environments \cite{Campbell_2021,Ciccarello_2021}.
-At the NESS of the PReB process, we discovered unique type of cyclic QTMs can be realized, $\tau$ being the cycle duration, which can therefore interpolate between standard collisional QTMs with single-site environments and autonomous QTMs with macroscopic baths \cite{Benenti_2017,Mark_2019}.
+At the NESS of the PReB process, we discovered that novel types of cyclic QTMs can be realized, $\tau$ being the cycle duration, which can therefore interpolate between standard collisional QTMs with single-site environments and autonomous QTMs with macroscopic baths \cite{Benenti_2017,Mark_2019}.
 These QTMs can utilize the work associated with switching on and off of the system-bath couplings.
 Depending on various parameters, including the nature of the spectral functions of the baths, this work can both be extracted and be used to induce cooling of the cold bath.
-We will like to mention that, in the standard collisional or repeated interaction framework it has been a challenge to include information about bath spectral functions.
-It is also important to mention that our treatment has neither any restriction on strength of system-bath coupling, nor any restriction on slowness or fastness of the rate of switching on and off of system-bath couplings. \\
+We remark that in the standard collisional or repeated interaction framework it has been a challenge to include information about bath spectral functions.
+It is also important to mention that our treatment has neither any restriction on strength of system-bath coupling, nor any restriction on the rate of switching on and off of the system-bath couplings. \\